UK - Halifax

 Our tour today takes us out along Nova Scotia’s rugged southern coastline to Peggy’s Cove with its famous lighthouse, one of Canada’s most photographed landmarks.
-We continue to Lunenburg, a town that was settled in 1753 and whose Old Town is now a UNESCO World Heritage Site.
-We return to Halifax later today where the remainder of the day is free.
+We then return to Halifax where the afternoon is free for you to explore.

 We depart Halifax for Pictou, the ‘birthplace of New Scotland’.
 It was here in 1773 that the first Scottish settlers arrived in Nova Scotia on the ship Hector, a replica of which can be explored in the Heritage Quay.
 We move on, stopping in Port Hawksbury to view the Canso Causeway before arriving in St Peters on the beautiful Cape Breton Island.
-Here a stop will be made for light refreshments before we depart for Sydney and the Cambridge Suites Hotel (3T).
+Here a stop will be made for light refreshments before we depart for Sydney.

 We leave Nova Scotia as we join the ferry service to Newfoundland and Labrador.
-On arrival we journey to Corner Brook and our hotel, the historic Glynmill Inn (3T).
-Corner Brook is situated at the mouth of the Humber River between the Long Range Mountains and the open sea.
+On arrival we journey to Corner Brook and our hotel, situated at the mouth of the Humber River between the Long Range Mountains and the open sea.

 From Corner Brook we travel north along the Viking Trail, via Gros Morne National Park, a UNESCO World Heritage Site.
 Within the park is Tablelands, a barren ledge of rock over 80km in length that has been pushed up from deep beneath the ocean floor.
-We continue along the Viking Trail to our destination for the next two nights, St Anthony and the Hotel North (3T).
+We continue along the Viking Trail to our destination for the next two nights, St Anthony.

 This morning we board a boat for an exciting cruise in the scenic coastal waters off St Anthony - Iceberg Alley.
 This area is famous for its bounty of icebergs, whales, dolphins and seabirds (seasonally May-August).
 This afternoon we make the short journey north to UNESCO protected L’Anse aux Meadows, a 1,000-year-old Viking settlement with a pristine and unspoiled landscape.
 We return later this afternoon to St Anthony and visit the Grenfell Mission, founded in the 1890s by Dr Wilfred Grenfell to provide medical services and care to the isolated people of northern Newfoundland and Labrador.